ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 Ibexa's Cloud Hosting Platform is designed to streamline the development and testing processes, allowing you to deliver new features much faster.
 It ensures that developers spend less time managing databases, queues, search engines, and operating systems and more time to important development activities.
-It shifts the focus away from fundamental operations and toward improving your digital services with additional features and functionality.
+It shifts the focus away from fundamental operations and toward improving your digital services with additional features, and functionality.

 ![How does Ibexa Cloud work](ibexa_cloud.png)